nkh/P6-Data-Dump-Tree/README.md

 ### $display_info = True

-By default, this option is set.
-When set to false, neither the type not the address are displayed.
+When set to false, neither the type nor the address are displayed.

 ### $display_type = True